Jenna and Chris

 Groups on the deck

 The two of us off the back of the boat, the water clear enough to see the rocks below.
+Swimming in the marine reserve, the water was a perfect temperature.

 Off the back of the boat